cordero-c-perez/Projects/tsa_main.md

 residuals.
 A fundamental idea behind TSA is that we have a time series object with one component, that being random variation or “white noise”, that we cannot predict or replicate in our models.
-This component serves as irreducible error from a statistical learning perspective, and as such the residuals (differences between the model and original series) should essentially be white noise if the model is “good”.
+This component serves as irreducible error from a statistical learning perspective, as such the residuals (differences between the model and original series) should essentially be white noise if the model is “good”.
 Basically, if all components present were accounted for, testing the residuals should produce the same diagnositcs as testing white noise.
 The following results show the output of the residuals testing and the conclusion wraps up the results of the